ocean-data-factory-sweden/kso/README.md

 #### Set up the environment with another virtual environment package
-If you are using another virtual environment package, install the same requirements inside your fresh environment (Python 3.8).
+If using another virtual environment package, install the same requirements inside your fresh environment (Python 3.8).

 #### Link your environment to Jupyter notebooks